 Thainstone Energy Recovery Plant in Aberdeenshire

-The plant uses the latest proven technology from world class vendors, regarded as best available technology (BAT) according to European norms.
-The design of the scheme has taken into account the local natural environment and population considerations.
+The plant will use the latest proven technology from world class vendors and be regarded as best available technology (BAT) according to European norms.

 Agile Energy Recovery (Inverurie) Ltd

 Sector and market opportunity

 Legislation in Scotland mandates the closure of landfill sites for waste by 2025.
 This project will replace landfill in North East Scotland when the ban is executed.

 The former paper mill site has excellent road links to the main sources of waste and Aberdeen, is within 6km of the national grid substation and 5km of the planned combined charing system (CCS) network connection.

 Thainstone integrated resource recovery facility (IRF) will provide baseload power supply and inertia providing a valuable electricity commodity in a region with heavy reliance on intermittent power generation.